BYU-PRISM/GEKKO/docs/ml.rst

    `models`: an array of models including GPR, SVR, and/or sklearn-NN models.

-   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new Ensemble model.
+   `Gekko_Model`: Gekko model solver object (created by `GEKKO()`).

-.. py:class:: Model = ML.Conformist(modelinfo,Gekko_Model)
+.. py:class:: Model = ML.Conformist(model,Gekko_Model,u)

    Conformal prediction wrapper for the previous listed machine learning models.

-   `modelinfo`: a 2-length array; the first item is the model (one of the above ones), and the second is a constant margin used for prediction intervals; it can be calulculated through conformal prediction methods.
+   `model`: trained model from sklearn.

-   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new conformal prediction method.
+   `Gekko_Model`: Gekko model solver object (created by `GEKKO()`).

+   `u`: The uncertainty interval provided by split conformal prediction.
+For conformalized ensembles, a custom version of the Bootstrap() interface is needed.

-.. py:class:: Model = ML.Delta(modelinfo,Gekko_Model)
+.. py:class:: Model = ML.Delta(model,Gekko_Model,X,s)

-   Delta uncertainty wrapper for previous listed machine learning models.
+   Delta uncertainty wrapper for interfaced models.
+For machine learning models, a least squares model is used as surrogate for uncertainty quantification.

-   `modelinfo`: a 3-length array; the first item is the model, the second is the RMSE from training, and the third is the x component of the training set.

-   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new conformal prediction method.

-.. py:class:: Model = ML.ScalerWrapper(model,Scaler,m)

-   Scaler wrapper for the models previously listed (unnecesary for neural networks); based on the custom Gekko min max scaler, it scales the input and unscales the output for model usage and prediction.

-   `model`: Machine learned model.

-   `Scaler`: custom scaler with data.
+  `model`: trained model from sklearn.

-   `Gekko_Model`: Gekko model (created by `GEKKO()`) that is appended with the new Scaler wrapper.
+   `Gekko_Model`: Gekko model solver object (created by `GEKKO()`).

+  `X`: The design matrix for a least squares model / surrogate model.

+  `s` The approximation of the model error, or root mean square error.

 .. py:classmethod:: prediction = Model.predict(xi,return_std=True):

    For any model class built by the above functions, the function predict is called to generate a prediction.
+Some models may have multi-output (like neural networks) or additional return statements.

    `xi`: input array.
 It must be the same shape as the features used to train the model.
    It can be scalar/array quantities, or it can be gekko variables as the input can be gekko variables.